 - Updating the clients regarding the progress of the project

-There are a lot of savvy tools available in the market to guide and help the project managers perform their task in a better way.
+There are a lot of savvy tools available in the market to guide and help the project managers perform their tasks in a better way.

 The manager also has to supervise the whole site and communicate well with all the people involved in the project to ensure smooth project operations.
-In case of any misbehaviours by the concerned people working, it is the job of the project manager to fire such people who might affect the progress of the project in a negative way.
+In case of any misbehaviors by the concerned people working, it is the job of the project manager to fire such people who might affect the progress of the project negatively.

 A contract is one of the most crucial elements of any type of work.
-The parties involved in the construction project are all bound by a contract and it’s the duty of a project manager to keep a tab on this.
+The parties involved in the construction project are all bound by a contract and a project manager must keep a tab on this.
 All the clauses must be crystal clear to the owners and builders and each individual involved and it is the job of the project manager to make them aware of the contract and see if it is followed by one and all.

 A construction manager must draft concise contracts for;